Impact of recent measurement of $(g-2)_\mu$, LHC search for supersymmetry, and LZ experiment on Minimal Supersymmetric Standard Model: Combined experimental impacts on MSSM

 \item Samples consistent with the LHC restrictions can be classified into five types, distinguished by their DM annihilation mechanisms and locations in the parameter space.
 They are marked as A, B, C, D, and E in the figure.
 In Table~\ref{Table4}, we provide the criteria of this classification.
 We will present benchmark points to reveal their properties and study the LHC restrictions later.

 \end{itemize}

 Third, we studied the impact of the LZ experiment on the MSSM.
 In Figs.~\ref{fig1} and \ref{fig2}, the PandaX-4T results were used to set upper bounds on the SI cross sections of the DM-nucleon scattering~\cite{PandaX-4T:2021bab}.
-We utilized the LZ limits to refine the samples further, project the selected samples onto various panels, and compare the resulting figures with their correspondence plotted with the samples in Fig.~\ref{fig1}.
-The most remarkable change was that $\mu$ was more strongly limited, which was reflected in the following aspects. \begin{itemize} \item Given the measured DM density, the LZ experiment alone required $\mu \gtrsim 380~{\rm GeV}$ for $M_1 < 0 $ and $\mu \gtrsim 600~{\rm GeV}$ for $M_1 > 100~{\rm GeV}$.
+We utilized the LZ limits to refine the samples further, projected the selected samples onto various panels, and compared the resulting figures with their correspondence plotted with the samples in Fig.~\ref{fig1}.
+The most remarkable change came from the fact that $\mu$ was more strongly limited, which was reflected in the following aspects. \begin{itemize} \item Given the measured DM density, the LZ experiment alone required $\mu \gtrsim 380~{\rm GeV}$ for $M_1 < -100~{\rm GeV} $ and $\mu \gtrsim 600~{\rm GeV}$ for $M_1 > 100~{\rm GeV}$.
 If the restrictions from the muon g-2 anomaly and the LHC experiment were also included, the lower bounds became about $500~{\rm GeV}$ and $630~{\rm GeV}$, respectively, indicating that the theory needs a tuning of ${\cal{O}}(1\%)$ to predict the $Z$-boson mass~\cite{Baer:2012uy}.
-Compared with the restriction from the PandaX-4T experiment, these bounds were improved by about $100~{\rm GeV}$. \item The $Z$-mediated resonant annihilation becomes less favored because an enhanced $\mu$ reduced $C_{\tilde{\chi}_1^0 \tilde{\chi}_1^0 Z}$ in Eq.~\ref{SD-2}, and $2 |m_{\tilde{\chi}_1^0}|$ must be closer to $m_Z$ to obtain the measured density.
-This situation requires the fine-tuning quantity defined in Eq.
+Compared with the restrictions from the PandaX-4T experiment, these bounds were improved by about $100~{\rm GeV}$. \item The $Z$-mediated resonant annihilation became less favored because an enhanced $\mu$ reduced $C_{\tilde{\chi}_1^0 \tilde{\chi}_1^0 Z}$ in Eq.~\ref{SD-2}, and $2 |m_{\tilde{\chi}_1^0}|$ should be closer to $m_Z$ to obtain the measured density.
+This situation required the fine-tuning quantity defined in Eq.
 (19) of Ref.~\cite{Cao:2018rix} to be larger than about 150 to achieve the measured density.
-This conclusion also applies to the $h$-mediated resonant annihilation.
+This conclusion also applied to the $h$-mediated resonant annihilation.
 We point out that, due to the tuning, these resonant annihilation scenarios were usually missed in the scans (see, e.g., the results in Fig.~\ref{fig4} of this study).
-This point was discussed with Bayesian statistics in footnote 6 of Ref.~\cite{Cao:2022ovk}. \item Since the LZ constraint and the LHC restriction are sensitive to different SUSY parameters, they complement each other in exploring the features of the MSSM.
-This is particularly so if one intends to explain the muon g-2 anomaly at the $2 \sigma$ level.
-The basic reason is that $\mu$ is correlated with the other parameters by the anomaly, and any enhancement of $\mu$ in a massive higgsino scenario will make winos and $\tilde{\mu}_L$ lighter to keep $a_\mu^{\rm SUSY}$ unchanged.
-This situation usually improves the LHC restrictions.
+This point was discussed with Bayesian statistics in footnote 6 of Ref.~\cite{Cao:2022ovk}. \item Since the LZ constraint and the LHC restriction were sensitive to different SUSY parameters, they complemented each other in exploring the features of the MSSM.
+This was particularly so if one intended to explain the muon g-2 anomaly at the $2 \sigma$ level.
+The basic reason was that $\mu$ correlated with the other parameters by the anomaly, and any enhancement of $\mu$ in a massive higgsino scenario would make winos and $\tilde{\mu}_L$ lighter to keep $a_\mu^{\rm SUSY}$ unchanged.
+This situation usually improved the LHC restrictions.